“Let nothing be done through selfish ambition or conceit, but in lowliness of mind let each esteem others better than himself.“

 “Through” indicates that Christians use these two negative attitudes to attain their goals in the Christian community.

-“Selfish ambition” is the same term used in 1:17 for those who opposed Paul.
-This word is used again in 5:20 for a characteristic of the flesh.
+“Selfish ambition” is the same term used in Philippians 1:17 (1:16 in NKJV) for those who opposed Paul.
+Galatians 5:20 uses this word for a characteristic of the flesh.
 It means party spirit or faction.
 This involves intrigue by a person who wants to promote his own cause.

 Some politicians care nothing about the truth; they just care whether their party wins.
 They are passionate about their point but care little about its veracity.
 They do not care about the welfare of their constituency; they are simply squabblers in a petty campaign.
-They fight to win not to find the truth.
+They fight to win, not for the truth.
 Many believers care little about truth; they simply want to win at all costs.
 The acclaim of men is more important than principle.

 “Conceit” means empty glory.
 “Strife” knocks others down in order to win; “conceit” parades itself before others.
 It means to deck oneself out with a façade that has nothing behind it.
 A conceited person also lives for applause.
 An ovation from men is more important than the approval of God.